Darrman/OldMysteryScript/README.md

 # OldMysteryScript
- The script files for Fire Emblem: Old Mystery of the Emblem, a New Mystery of the Emblem romhacl.
+ The script files for Fire Emblem: Old Mystery of the Emblem, a New Mystery of the Emblem romhack.